carlohamalainen/carlohamalainen.github.io/content/posts/2013-01-18-installation-notes-wxhaskell-on-debian-squeeze.md

 then your system is missing OpenGL libraries (this is not a bug in wx).
 Double-check the configure output of wxWidgets.

-**Archived Comments**

-Date: 2013-03-19 09:24:45 UTC

-Author: babalone

-Very helpful.
-I tried installing wx a few times and failed until now.

-Date: 2013-03-27 02:30:14 UTC

-Author: Hermit

-Thanks, however, I'm still unable to build wxcore.
-It's spurting a lot of compiler errors: <http://dpaste.com/1035609>

-When running wx-config --libs, -lwx\_gtk2u\_html-2.9 is there so...

-I've been banging my head against a wall with this.
-I'm not very into C/C++ stack (that's why I use haskell!!).
-I couldn't build it for OSX either...

-I ended up switching toolkits, moved to HTk, but it's orphan so I wonder if it's worth it for the long run.

-Date: 2014-10-25 01:05:27.99669 UTC

-Author: david diggles

-Having similar issues on openSUSE.
-I wish cabal was better with package management.